epfl-ada/ada-2022-project-souvladaki/README.md

 ## Proposed Timeline
 Here, we propose an indicative timeline that we will follow through the project.
-* P-M1.
-Enrich our initial analysis with more insights (using Pandas, Matplotlib, Numpy, BeatifulSoup and NetworkX)
+* P-M1 [Preprocessing].
+Enrich our initial analysis with more insights.
+Study the graph structure, analyze the available data and gain an initial processing about the visual link analysis of the pages.
-    * Proposed deadline: Milestone P2 deadline, 18/11/2022
+    * Deadline: 18/11/2022 (Milestone P2 Deadline)
-* Step 2.
-Create a family of functions to be able to get the positions of the links in the article (using Pandas and BeatifulSoup) and start making initial steps towards this direction.
+* P-M2 [] .
     * Proposed deadline:
-* Step 3.
-    * Proposed deadline:
 * Step 4.
 Explore the literature in order to compare the results of our analysis to other research outcomes in this direction.
     * Proposed deadline:
 * Step 5.
 Gather our research results, filter the most interesting and start preparing the presentation-report-datastory.
-    * Proposed deadline: Milestone P3 deadline, 23/12/2022.
+    * Proposed deadline: 23/12/2022 (Milestone P3 Deadline).

 ## Internal Organization